 The Battle of Britain was a military campaign of the Second World War, in which the Royal Air Force defended the United Kingdom against large-scale attacks by Nazi Germany's air force, the Luftwaffe.
 It has been described as the first major military campaign fought entirely by air forces.
-2020 marks 80 years since the campaign to place and 75 years since the end of World War II.
+2020 marks 80 years since the campaign took place and 75 years since the end of World War II.
 To mark these anniversaries, TML Travel Group will be offering interested groups a limited number of four-day Battle of Britain themed weekends throughout 2020 visiting sites and museums associated with the campaign.

 SATURDAY - This morning following breakfast we head to RAF Bentley Priory, which is now a museum dedicated to the Battle of Britain and where Hugh Dowding masterminded the operation & see his office as it was complete with original furniture.
-It was also featured in the 1969 film 'Battle of Britain' featuring Sir Lawrence Olivier at Air Chief Marshall Hugh Dowding.
+It was also featured in the 1969 film 'Battle of Britain' featuring Sir Lawrence Olivier as Air Chief Marshall Hugh Dowding.
 RAF Bentley Priory played a pivotal role during the Battle of Britain as Headquarters Fighter Command.

 The Museum explores the important Battle of Britain history of Bentley Priory through the stories of The One, The Few & The Many.
 Explore and experience Bentley Priory Museum’s important Battle of Britain history through an Award Winning audio visual film which highlights the incredible leadership of ‘The One’ ACM Dowding, engaging displays telling the courageous stories of the ‘The Few’, the aircrew, and a recreation of the Filter Room, which highlights the importance of ‘The Many’, the people working within the ‘Dowding System’ – the technologically innovative first large-scale centralised air defence command and control system.